Why is a Yellow-hammer called a Yellow-hammer? - NewsBreak

 (WHNT) — Alabama’s State Bird is officially the Yellow-hammer, also known as the Northern Flicker, but the bird’s name doesn’t actually have much to do with how it looks but it does have something to do with North Alabama.

 The Northern, or Common Flicker is a woodpecker that can be found in much of North America.
-The bird has two main subspecies the Yellow-Shafted Flicker and the Red-Shafted Flicker, with the yellow-shafted variety being more common in the eastern portions of the United States, including Alabama.Columbus native brings community together in a unique way at a fast food restaurant
+The bird has two main subspecies the Yellow-Shafted Flicker and the Red-Shafted Flicker, with the yellow-shafted variety being more common in the eastern portions of the United States, including Alabama.1 killed in Saturday night Birmingham shooting

 Both subspecies are primarily brown and black barred on the back and wings and have buff or whitish-colored breast with black spots.
 They also have a wide black “necklace.”